scipy-conference/scipy_proceedings/papers/72_galyleo/72_galyleo.rst

 Publication of interactive dashboards has been a further challenge.
 A design goal of Galyleo was to offer a simple scheme, where a dashboard could be published to the web with a single click.

-These then, are the goals of Galyleo
+These then, are the goals of Galyleo:

 1. Simple, drag-and-drop design of interactive dashboards in a visual editor.
-The visual design of a Galyleo dashboard should be no more complex than design of a PowerPoint or Google slide, and should involve
+The visual design of a Galyleo dashboard should be no more complex than design of a PowerPoint or Google slide;

-2. Radically simplify the dashboard-design interface by coupling it to a powerful, Jupyter back end to do the analytics work: separation of visualization and analytics concerns
+2. Radically simplify the dashboard-design interface by coupling it to a powerful, Jupyter back end to do the analytics work, separating visualization and analytics concerns;

-3. Maximimize extensibility on both the client (visualization, widgets) and server (analytics libraries, data sources, hardware resources)
+3. Maximimize extensibility for visualization and  widgets on the client side  and analytics libraries, data sources and  hardware resources on the server side;

-4. Easy, simple publication
+4. Easy, simple publication;

 Using Galyleo
 -------------